 Meet Our Staff.

 Jenn counsels and advises Drew students and alumni on their career, job, and internship plans and critiques resumes/CVs, personal statements, and cover letters.
-She coordinates internship registrations in conjunction with the Director.
+She coordinates internship registration and management in conjunction with the Director.
 Additionally, she prepares and delivers workshop presentations both independently and collaboratively with colleagues, campus partners, and student leaders.
 Jenn graduated with a B.A. in Women’s and Gender Studies and Sociology with a minor in International Studies from Stony Brook University, as well as an M.S. in Student Affairs in Higher Education from Miami University of Ohio.